DiviProject/Divi/documentation/FORKING.md

 To start PoW we need to have at least one connected peer and run `setgenerate true`

-To transition to PoS we need to have stakable balance(aged for 1 hour), wallet has to be unlocked and we need to have at least 3 connected peers for masternode network sync.
+For PoS transition we need to have stakeable balance(aged for 1 hour), wallet has to be unlocked and we need to have at least 3 connected peers for masternode network sync.
 One thing to mention is that if `mnsync status` doesn't change, it remains in some fixed state then you will need to stop daemon, clean `netfulfilled.dat` and `mncache.dat` and start again with 3 peers.
+Status of staking can be checked using `getstakingstatus`.

 ### DNS seeding

+Seeder itself is located under this repo: https://github.com/Divicoin/divi-seeder, it needs to be forked and core parameters has to be changed, sample of those changes can be checked at github history.

+Address for seeder needs to be hardcoded in `chainparams.cpp` at line `vSeeds.push_back(CDNSSeedData("autoseeds.diviseed.diviproject.org", "autoseeds.diviseed.diviproject.org"));`

 ### HD Wallet configuration